Kitty Wells: Music career

 Wells sang with Wright and his sister Louise Wright; the three toured as Johnnie Right and the Harmony Girls.
 Soon, Wright met Jack Anglin (who married Johnnie's sister Louise), and they became the duo Johnnie & Jack.
 Their band became known first as the Tennessee Hillbillies and then the Tennessee Mountain Boys.
 At this time, Wells adopted "Kitty Wells" as her stage name.
-Johnnie Wright chose the name from a folk song called "Sweet Kitty Wells".
+Johnnie Wright chose the name from the folk ballad "Sweet Kitty Wells" by The Pickard Family.
 Wells toured with the pair, occasionally performing backup vocals.
 Before Wells' rise to stardom with "Honky Tonk Angels", Roy Acuff and the Smoky Mountain Boys toured with Wright and Wells for a time.
 Acuff advised Wright not to make his wife his show's headliner because he thought women could not sell country music records.

 On Louisiana Hayride, Wells performed with her husband's duo.
 Wells, however, did not sing on their records until signing with RCA Victor in 1949, releasing some of her first singles, including "Death At The Bar" and "Don't Wait For The Last Minute To Pray", neither of which charted.
 While these early records gained some notice, promoters still were not keen on promoting female singers, so Wells was dropped from the label in 1950.